vegetabill/brainbox-design-site/_drafts/clean-room-code.md

 This is especially common when your new feature adversely interacts with production traffic patterns that were not anticipated during development of the original feature and thus did not end up as unit test cases.
 Your new implementation, Clean Room or otherwise, might not handle this input and result in user-facing errors.

 Using Clean Room Code can limit the blast radius of this problem.
-In situations like this, I have had success calling both v2 and v1 in an important code path and the comparing its result to v1, capturing metrics for any discrepancies, while still returning the v1 result to callers.
+I have found success calling both v2 and v1 in an important code path and the comparing the return value of each implementation, recording metrics for any discrepancies, while still returning the v1 result to callers:

 ```javascript
 // super-important code path with dubious code coverage